 What is the Start-up Academy

 In June 2018 we piloted the first Start-up Academy with 9 students from 6 communities.
-Having demonstrated proof-of-concept that the Academy inspires creativity and teamwork to solve real-world challenges, One Montana has expanded enrollment up to 50 Montana teens each year in order to train them to how to be effective agents of change.
+Having demonstrated proof-of-concept that the Academy inspires creativity and teamwork to solve real-world challenges, in 2019 One Montana expanded enrollment up 23 students with plans to increase this number further by year end.

 Our partners include Montana State University's Jake Jabs College of Business & Entrepreneurship, MSU's Blackstone LaunchPad business accelerator office, Montana's Office of Public Instruction (OPI) and Jobs for Montana's Graduates (JMG), and the extensive network of classroom teachers we have developed since 2012.
 Support for our program is generously provided by the Dennis and Phyllis Washington Foundation.